stefanazzz/Lisan/README.md

 - Reproduction
   does not necessarily need Mathematica.
 Indeed this code essentially evaluates and plots analytical solutions that are described in the Methods of the manuscript.
-The plotting of the same solutions using the same parameter values can be reproduced with any common coding (e.g. python with numnpy and matplotlib).
+The plotting of the same solutions using the same parameter values can be reproduced with any common coding (e.g. python with numpy and matplotlib).